Actindo-AG/Documentation/Fulfillment/UserInterface/03b_PackageTypes.md

 [comment]: <> (Nicht in NoE test account, nur in Sandbox.
 Stimmt das so?)

 - *Language*
   Click the drop-down list and select a different language in which the fields are displayed.
 All available languages are displayed.
+By default, the language set up in the system is preselected.

 [comment]: <> (Is that right? -> language question = PIM/DataHub question, aber mehr Spachen verfügbar.
 Wieso?
 In Sandbox nur Englisch und Deutsch.
 Standard?)